jech/galene/galene-install.md

 For redundancy, you may set up multiple TURN servers, and ICE will use the first one that works.
-If an `ice-servers.json` file is present and Galène's built-in TURN server is enabled, then the external server will be used in preference to the built-in server.
+If an `ice-servers.json` file is present and Galene's built-in TURN server is enabled, then the external server will be used in preference to the built-in server.